Pomona railway station: History

 Pinbarren Siding opened in 1891 with completion of the line from Cooran to Cooroy.

 In 1895 the Widgee Divisional Board received a petition from local ratepayers pointing out that a railway siding was being built near their selections and urging construction of a road to connect Yandina Road with the new railway siding.

 A tender for a small shelter shed for ‘Pinbarren’, was awarded in April, 1897, to J Williams for £86 10s.
 The construction of the goods shed and station were tendered separately.
-The original site for ‘Cooroora’ station was situated approximately ten chains (200m) metres north of the present station.
+The original site for ‘Cooroora’ station was situated approximately ten chains (200m) metres north of the present station, approximately where the level crossing is located.

-The first station was a small wooden structure of about 12’x10’and was under the supervision of Mrs. J. Kelleher who had to look after the general business of the Department, as well as the Postal duties which were attached to the station.
+The first station was a small wooden structure of about 12’x10’ and was under the supervision of Mrs. J. Kelleher who had to look after the general business of the Department, as well as the Postal duties which were attached to the station.

 The local community had originally suggested the name ‘Cooroora’ after the nearby mountain in preference to Pinbarren.
 Given the similarity of ‘Cooroora’ to other railway stations already opened on the North Coast Line, (Cooran and Cooroy) the name was rejected.
 The local community suggested ‘Pomona’, a reference to the Roman goddess of fruit and plenty.
 The suggestion obviously bore fruit as the name was officially adopted by the Queensland Railways, in 1900.

 As traffic increased the facilities at Pomona expanded.
 A cream shed, ladies waiting room and veranda were added to the station in 1907.
 The station building was further extended in 1911 and 1915.
 A Station Master was placed in charge of Pomona in 1910, and a residence built for the station officer.
 Electric light was installed at the station in 1944, replacing the glow of kerosene lamps.